metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

   .sendAndConfirm(umi)
 ```

 In the rare event that you wish to mint directly from the Core Candy Machine program instead of the Candy Guard Program, you may use the `mintAssetFromCandyMachine` function instead.
-This function requires the mint authority of the candy machine to be provided as a signer and accepts an explicit `assetOwner` attribute.
+This function requires the mint authority of the Core Candy Machine to be provided as a signer and accepts an explicit `assetOwner` attribute.

 ```ts
 import { mintFromCandyMachineV2 } from '@metaplex-foundation/mpl-core-candy-machine'